Skip to main content

 How Merge Tags Work

-• In the editor and preview, merge tags display as their tag names (e.g., @first-name)
+• In the editor, merge tags display as their tag names (e.g., @first-name)

 • When the email is sent, tags are replaced with actual data from Planning Center